GLOBAL MARKETS-Euro extends rally, world stocks hover at 20-month highs

 The BOJ is likely to adopt a 2 percent inflation target at its Jan.
 21-22 meeting, double the current goal, and will consider more purchases of government debt to achieve the target, sources told Reuters this week.

-On the week, Brent recorded its first decline in five weeks, losing 0.6 percent, while U.S. oil futures clung to a modest 0.5 percent gain.
+On the week, Brent was poised for its first decline in five weeks, losing 1.1 percent, while U.S. oil futures were on track to cling to a slim 0.05 percent gain.